How to Wash Blankets of Different Types Properly

 A crochet blanket is a hand-knit blanket made of interlocking loops of yarn.
 Some are made from extremely delicate material to create intricate patterns, textures, and designs.

 Crochet blankets and afghan blankets are aesthetically appealing!
-To keep your crochet or afghan blankets in shape, follow these washing instructions:
+To keep your crochet or afghan blankets in shape, follow these instructions on how to wash blankets that are crochet:

-2. If you are machine-washing, use a permanent press cycle.
+- If you are machine-washing, use a permanent press cycle.
 If you are washing by hand, let the blanket soak in soapy water for 15 minutes.
-Using cold water, gently press or squeeze the blanket to remove any remaining soap and dirt.
+Using cold water, softly press or squeeze the blanket to remove any remaining soap and dirt.

 Step-by-Step Guide on How to Wash Blankets

-No matter what type of blanket you own, here are the essential steps you will need to wash them:
+No matter what type of blanket you own, here are the essential steps on how to wash blankets:

 How to Choose Your Load Size